-When you know how your visitors found you, whether through Google search, social media, or other channel, you can make impactful decisions to help you grow your traffic.
+When you check your website traffic with Google Analytics, you’ll learn how your visitors found you.
+Whether they clicked on your site through Google search, social media, or another channel, you can use the data to make impactful decisions to help you grow your traffic.

 In this article, we’ll show you how to track website traffic using Google Analytics.